anand2312/supabase-realtime-client/docs/index.md

 # supabase-realtime-client

-Python Client Library to interface with the Phoenix Realtime Server This is a fork of the [supabase community realtime client library](https://github.com/supabase-community/realtime-py).
+Python Client Library to interface with the Phoenix Realtime Server

+!!! note
-I am maintaining this fork, to use it under the hood in another project.
+This is a fork of the [Supabase Community Realtime Client](https://github.com/supabase-community/realtime-py) I am maintaining this fork with my changes for another project, that will use this under the hood.